 As you begin to ask whether fostering/adopting is for you, you may identify with several of these motivations.
 It’s important to recognize, consider, explore, and discuss your expectations and motivations, because foster care is challenging.
 Children who have experienced significant loss need loving adults who are willing to shoulder heavy burdens.
 They don’t need perfect families, but they do need families who have counted the cost and opened their homes for the right reasons.
 The document below will help you to process your expectations and motivations.

-2. Learn from other foster/adoptive families.
+2. Connect with other foster/adoptive families.

 We highly encourage you to discuss foster care and/or adoption with wise and humble people who are further along in their foster care/adoption journeys.
 Ask questions, gain insight, and learn from their experience.
 Good mentors can help you to manage your expectations, provide ongoing support, and answer the multitude of questions not addressed in the FAQ below.